chengyutang/GreenLight/README.md

 Use `python train.py --help` to see all accepted arguments that can be used to control the environment, RL model, and training.

 After a model is trained, the `test.py` script can be used to evaluate the model.
 The testing simulation scenario should use the same network used for training.
+Use `python test.py --help` to see all accepted arguments.

 For more technical details, please refer to the paper.